-Will Ohio Legalize Marijuana in 2019 for Recreational Use?
+Will Ohio Legalize Marijuana in 2021 or 2022 for Recreational Use?

 Voters in the state have already given the thumbs up to medical marijuana legislation.
-Although the program, which was approved by voters in 2016, has gotten off to a slow start, dispensaries are expected to commence sales in early 2019.
+Although the program, which was approved by voters in 2016, has gotten off to a slow start.
+Ohio dispensaries started selling medical cannabis in early 2019.
 Because of this, residents seem to be lightening up about lighting up a recreational marijuana program.

 Opposition To Legal Marijuana In Ohio

 Although eight petitions to legalize marijuana have been certified by authorities over the past five years, only one has made it onto a ballot.
 Even though a 2015 Quinnipiac University poll showed that 53 percent of Ohio voters were ready to legalize recreational marijuana, voters rejected the previous attempt by a margin of 2 to 1.

 Many believe the measure failed because it gave a monopoly to a handful of stakeholders.
 Those pushing the new initiative promise not to make that same mistake again.

 Ian James, director of the ResponsibleOhio, the campaign behind the 2015 initiative claims that the Quinnipiac poll confirms that Ohio voters want to legalize marijuana.

 Although voters approved the 2016 medical marijuana initiative by a comfortable margin, it’s not clear if residents in the state are ready to move on creating a recreational market.
 Ohioans have been leaning red in recent elections.
 Furthermore, the state has already decriminalized marijuana and many voters feel that creating a market for the drug is taking the issue too far.